ibm-cloud-docs/Registry/container-registry-cli.md

 ## `ibmcloud cr trash-list`
 {: #bx_cr_trash_list}

 Displays all images in the trash in your {{site.data.keyword.cloud_notm}} account.
-You can also see the number of days remaining until the image is removed from the trash.
-The number of days remaining until removal is rounded up, therefore if the time remaining until removal is 2 hours, it will show as 1 day.
-Images remain in the trash for 30 days after they've been deleted from your live repository.
+You can also see the number of remaining days until the image is removed from the trash.
+The number of remaining days until removal is rounded up.
+For example, if the time until removal is 2 hours, it shows as 1 day.
+Images remain in the trash for 30 days after they are deleted from your live repository.

 If you want to restore an image from the trash, run the [`ibmcloud cr image-restore`](#bx_cr_image_restore) command, see [Restoring images](/docs/Registry?topic=Registry-registry_images_#registry_images_restore).